renaissance-publishing/renaissance/content/chapters/17-senses-movements-and-special-abilities.md

     effect is by studying it (a 10 minute task action, requiring an appropriate Knowledge check).

+      - As being of magic, Spirits are perceptible to those with mage sight.
+However, their nature may appear strange or chaotic, and difficult to understand&mdash;powerful spirits especially may be entirely overwhelming, or impossible to understand.
+      - Some beings (and some powers) can partially mask their magical nature; in these cases, an opposed test is required (the power or creature will specify the test).

   - Scent: you have an extremely keen sense of smell.
 This allows you to detect many sneaking creatures, and to identify things by smell.